 Take That: The lyrics "I've got nicotine stains on my fingers/Got a silver spoon on a chain/Got a grand piano to prop up my mortal remains" are thought to refer to band member Richard Wright, who was allegedly struggling with an addiction to cocaine and was viewed as not pulling his weight by Waters during the recording of The Wall.
 He ended up being kicked out of the band during the recording sessions for The Wall, but was listed as a member on copies of the album, contributed to most of the songs and played keyboards on tour with the band as a session musician, being later reinstated as a full member after Waters' departure.

 Textless Album Cover: In the original release.
-Later releases added a graffitied on "Pink Floyd The Wall" in a graffiti-like font on the front cover.
+Later releases added "Pink Floyd The Wall" in a graffiti-like font on the front cover.